Ovarian cancer is a growth of abnormal cells that develops in the ovaries

 While standard treatment can be successful in treating ovarian cancer, 70% of patients will experience a relapse, often in the first year, and the five-year survival rate is less than 50%.
 We need more robust treatment options for ovarian cancer patients as well as their family members who may also be at risk.

-The OVATION-2 Study is evaluating patients who were diagnosed with ovarian cancer just prior to entering the study in order to evaluate GEN-1 (IMNN-001) immunotherapy combined with the standard treatment of care.
+The MRD Study is evaluating patients who were diagnosed with ovarian cancer just prior to entering the study in order to evaluate IMNN-001 immunotherapy combined with the standard treatment of care.

 It’s critical that treatment begin as soon as possible after diagnosis of stage 3 or 4 ovarian cancer to maximize potential treatment benefit.